nushell/nushell.github.io/cookbook/files.md

 open bands.txt | lines | parse "{Band}:{Album}:{Year}" | skip 1 | sort-by Year
 ```

-Or, you can utilize the `headers` command to use the first row as a header row like.
+Or, you can utilize the `headers` command to use the first row as a header row.
 The only difference would be the headers would match the case of the text file.
 So, in this case, the headers would be lowercase.

 ```shell
 > open bands.txt | lines | split column ":" | headers | sort-by year